Server Monitoring Client

 It contains five sections:

-- defaults: boolean value indicating whether the name of the first element of each resource will have a default name instead of the resource name.
+• defaults: a boolean value indicating whether the name of the first element of each resource will have a default name instead of the resource name.
 Useful when tracking different devices with one dashboard.

-- interfaces: JSON array with the name of the network interfaces to track.
+• interfaces: JSON array with the names of the network interfaces to track.

-- server: Object containing the host IP to listen in and port to launch the local server.
+• server: Object containing the host IP to listen on and the port to launch the local server.

 "defaults": true,